mesalock-linux/bitvec-sgx/ROADMAP.md

 This document lists out some future work items, with varying levels of detail for their requirements or path to implementation.

+## Bitfield Access

+While `bitvec` was designed originally for sequential single-bit access, over the course of its implementation and growth it has shown suitability for describing sub-element slices that users may want to use as load/store targets for parallel single-shot access, equivalent to how bitfields work in C and C++.

+There are several design constraints here:

+- while single-bit access can use any arbitrary `Cursor` implementation, multiple-bit access requires a single contiguous mask region.
+This will require either another marker trait that carries contiguity and position information, *or* implementing the access APIs on concrete `Cursor` types rather than generically.

+- Start with `LittleEndian`, and use knowledge gained from that to determine the correct approach to `BigEndian`.
+A good API for the user will be to use the `n` least-significant bits of the element value to hold the bits loaded from or stored into a `BitSlice`.

+- Use `BitDomain` to compute access masks

+  For an `n`-bit access that spans elements `a` and `b`, the split API will produce a span reference over the highest `m` bits of `a` and a separate span over the lowest `n - m` bits of `b`.
+The `BitStore` API is responsible for correctly separating and rejoining value transfers according to these spans.

+- Type-level integers are arguably the more correct way to encode `uN` bus widths, but until then, run-time parameters are sufficient.
+As the common path will be to use source values rather than run-time values, these can probably get const-propagated at the call site if the inliner is in operation.

+- `BitSlice` will need to perform bus mask construction for the user value, which is just `(1 << n) - 1)`, and for the memory regions, which would be done through a `Cursor` ranging API.
+This may eventually grow into an `IdxRange` and `PosRange` sibling pair to `BitIdx`/`BitPos`, mediated by the `Cursor` or maybe a `BitRange` trait.
+The user would provide the inputs to the index range, then `Cursor` is responsible for producing positional bus masks that can be applied to elements.

+  Rejoining split elements will only be done by shifting and overlaying, which is why this feature will begin as `LE`-only and then *maybe* extend to `BE`.
+  If in the course of implementation, I am able to discover a generalizable way to perform arbitrary bus access, this restriction may be lifted.

+  Such behavior is more for theoretical purity than deliverable behavior.
+Any use cases that require discontiguous support will, in practice, approach the current behavior of using single-bit access in iteration.

+- Eventually, it might be nice to do batched work between `BitSlice`s of the same `<C, T>` pair, but that is something that would have to be informed by specialized work before it can be correctly generalized.
+This is essentially a new interpretation of the misaligned-`memmove` problem.

+Notes:

+- `x86` defines the [Bit Manipulation Instruction Set][bmis] which would be nice to explicitly support where possible.
+Unfortunately, without exposed compiler intrinsics, this would require writing bare assembly in a nightly-only feature and using either compile- or run- time target capability detection to actually use.

+  In practice, it is probably better to continue using the shift/mask source operations and permit the compiler to detect where they can be replaced with BMIS instructions.

 ## Consider a Fallible API

 The current implementation relies on `panic!` for all error behavior.
 This has